massung/lexer/README.md

 [LispWorks](http://www.lispworks.com) comes with a fantastic [`PARSERGEN`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) package that - given a grammar - will create a function to parse a series of tokens (see the [`defparser`](http://www.lispworks.com/documentation/lw60/LW/html/lw-301.htm#pgfId-886013) function).

 The `LEXER` package comes with a similar macro: `deflexer`.
-The `deflexer` macro is called with a set of token/body pairs and produces a function that - when handed a string - creates a lexer object that can be used to slowly tokenize the string that was used to create it.
+The `deflexer` macro is called with a set of token/body pairs and produces a function that - when handed a string (and an optional source filename) - creates a lexer object that can be used to slowly tokenize the string that was used to create it.

 A simple example: